brianchance/knockout-x-editable/README.md

 <span data-bind="editable: firstName"></span>
 ```

 will set editable options value (value of firstName) and name to firstName.
-Your observable is updated to the new value in the save event.
+Your observable is updated to the new value in the save event (you can also pass your own save event that gets called after).

 ##Advanced
 You can pass through any editable options with: